AgResearch/DECONVQC/CONTRIBUTING.md

 Contributions are welcome.
 The following is a brief set of guidelines for contributing to DECONVQC

 #Which GBS project to contribute to?
 There are a number of community projects related to GBS.
-DECONVQC is limited in scope, focussing mainly on immediate upstream Q/C and sequence delivery, rather than custom downstream analyses.
-If you are mainly interested in contributing to a general purpose GBS research tool, we would encourage you to consider contributing to one of the projects focussed on that goal such as the BBS project coordinated by the Elshire group and others.
+DECONVQC is limited in scope, focusing mainly on immediate upstream Q/C and sequence delivery, rather than custom downstream analyses.
+If you are mainly interested in contributing to a general purpose GBS research tool, we would encourage you to consider contributing to one of the projects focused on that goal such as the BBS project coordinated by the Elshire group and others.
 However contributions to the basic DECONVQC goal of high quality sequence delivery are always welcome!

 #Code of Conduct
-See code\_of\_conduct.md
+See CODE\_OF\_CONDUCT.md

 #Contribution areas:
 #Database